Perfect Homemade Crust for Pumpkin Pie

 or read on for step-by-step instructions with photos

-• Layers of cold butter within the dough release steam while baking, creating air pockets that make a light, flaky crust.
+• Cold butter makes flaky layers: Layers of cold butter within the dough release steam while baking, creating air pockets that make a light, flaky crust.

-• The butter also helps prevent gluten formation by coating the flour particles with fat.
+• Fat helps keep the crust tender: The butter also helps prevent gluten formation by coating the flour particles with fat.
 This leads to a tender crust rather than a tough one.

-• Ensuring the butter is as cold as possible, not just at the beginning but throughout the entire process, maximizes the air pockets created when that cold crust hits the hot oven.
+• Keep butter cold through every step: Ensuring the butter is as cold as possible, not just at the beginning but throughout the entire process, maximizes the air pockets created when that cold crust hits the hot oven.

-Even if it doesn’t turn out perfect on your first try, it’s still a fun and rewarding recipe.
-Besides, I’ve never had a store-bought pie crust as good as a homemade one.
+Even if it’s not perfect the first time, it’s still a fun and rewarding one to make.
+And honestly?
+I’ve never had a store-bought pie crust as good as a homemade one.

 • 1 ¼ cups all-purpose flour